 Breathability

 A fabric’s breathability is measured by how much water vapor it allows to pass through.
-It’s measured as its Moisture Vapor Transmission Rate (MVTR) in the units of grams of vapor per square meter of fabric per 24 hours.
+It’s measured as its Moisture Vapor Transmission Rate (MVTR) in grams of vapor per square meter of fabric per 24 hours.
 A moderate breathability rating starts at around 10,000 g/m2.
 A higher MVTR means a more breathable fabric.
 While this is a useful starting point when assessing a jacket’s breathability, many factors determine how well it performs, and field testing is the best way to evaluate its performance.

 Wind Resistance, Waterproofness, and Water Resistance